 There is no by-law to govern trees on private property.
 However, trees that encroach on road allowances may need pruning to ensure traffic and pedestrian safety.

 Trees Along Municipal Roadways

 Our Public Works Department maintains the trees along roadways.
 The first priority for tree work is to ensure safety along the right-of-way.
 Trees that are dangerous, damaged or diseased are trimmed or removed.
-If you discover a municipal tree that is damaged or diseased and requires attention, please call 519-360-1998 or email email@example.com.
+If you discover a municipal tree that is damaged or diseased and requires attention, please call 519-360-1998 or create a service request online anytime!

 Trees Along Hydro Lines

+Overgrown trees and plants near power lines and other electrical equipment can become safety hazards or even lead to avoidable outages.
 Public Works does not prune trees along hydro wires.
-Contact your hydro provider with concerns about these trees.
+Please contact your hydro provider with concerns about these trees.